 We spent a lot of time researching an ultra-flat black paint for our carbon tubes.
 We have formulated a superb combination of black primer and flat black topcoat that has excellent bonding to carbon and lower reflectivity than any paint we've ever tested.
-Our special paint treatment is standard on our Celestron replacement tubes and optional on all custom tubes.
+Our special paint treatment is standard on our Celestron C-14 replacement tubes and optional on all custom tubes.

 There is an extra charge for drilling custom holes in custom tubes.
 The alternative is for you to drill the holes while assembling your custom scope.
 The carbon tubes can be drilled with any sharp bit in any power hand drill.
 Large holes, like those for focusers, require a good, fine tooth hole saw.

 Large Carbon Fiber Tubes up to 25.4" Diameter...